instamatic-dev/instamatic/dmscript/readme.md

 The work directory and experiment name define where the data are saved.
 The experiment number is updated automatically so that data are never overwritten.

+Make sure to set up the rotation axis (defined as the angle between the horizontal and the position of the rotation axis).
+The variable is defined as `calibrated_rotation_angle` at the top of the script.
+It can be calculated using PETS.

-Use instamatic/scripts/process_dm.py to convert the data to formats compatible with XDS/PETS/REDp/DIALS (www.github.com/stefsmeets/instamatic)
+Use instamatic/scripts/process_dm.py to convert the data to formats compatible with XDS/DIALS/REDp/PETS (www.github.com/stefsmeets/instamatic)

 ### Usage instructions: